stashed/docs/docs/addons/nats/helm/index.md

 - `.spec.task.name` specifies the name of the Task object that specifies the necessary Functions and their execution order to restore NATS streams.
 - `.spec.repository.name` specifies the Repository object that holds the backend information where our backed up data has been stored.
 - `.spec.target.ref` refers to the respective AppBinding of the `sample-nats` cluster.
+- `.spec.interimVolumeTemplate` specifies a PVC template that will be used by Stash to hold the restored data temporarily before injecting into the NATS server.
 - `.spec.rules` specifies that we are restoring data from the latest backup snapshot of the streams.

 Let's create the `RestoreSession` object object we have shown above,